ven-madhava/pmate/README.md

 ## 0. Eplane Algos - Usage

-* The two algos - cash flow minimization and shortest path - can be run from eplane_Algos.py
+* The two algos - cash flow minimization, shortest path & maximum monster - can be run from eplane_Algos.py
 * The script takes as arguments -

 1. “--task” : “flow” , “path” or “monster” - for cashflow, shortest path or maximum number of monster.